This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker“.

-The “Keep-Warm” feature is not provided for the dough setting or the Jam/Jelly Setting.
+The “Keep-Warm” feature is not provided for the dough setting or the Jam Setting.

 Caution: The bread maker and pan may be very hot!
 Always handle with care.

-Note: The knead blades will normally stay in the bread pan when the bread is removed, but may on occasion slide out in the bread.
-If the knead blades are inside the loaf, remove it before slicing.
+Note: The kneading blades will normally stay in the bread pan when the bread is removed, but may on occasion slide out in the bread.
+If the kneading blades are inside the loaf, remove it before slicing.

-Caution: The knead blades are very hot, remove with care.
+Caution: The kneading blades are very hot, remove with care.